-During each month, HFRO will buy back shares of its common stock if the following conditions are met:
+During each month, HFRO will buy back shares if the following conditions are met:

-- If more than 250,000 shares trade below \$12.00/share on any trading day during the month, HFRO will repurchase \$5M in aggregate value of its common shares through the last trading day of the month ("Initial Buyback Trigger"). - If more than 250,000 shares trade below \$11.00/share on any trading day during the month, HFRO will repurchase \$10M in aggregate value of its common shares through the last trading day of the month ("Secondary Buyback Trigger"). - The buyback program will be effective from the date of shareholder approval through Jan.
-31, 2022.
+- If more than 250,000 shares trade below \$12.00/share on any trading day during the month, HFRO will repurchase \$5M in aggregate value of its common shares through the last trading day of the month ("Initial Buyback Trigger"). - If more than 250,000 shares trade below \$11.00/share on any trading day during the month, HFRO will repurchase \$10M in aggregate value of its common shares through the last trading day of the month ("Secondary Buyback Trigger").

-MANAGEMENT SHARE PURCHASES
+MANAGEMENT SHARE PURCHASES1